-You’ll need to make extensive use of a personal computer throughout the course and will need to access the course website on a regular basis.
+You need to make extensive use of a personal computer throughout the course and will need to access the module website on a regular basis.
 You will also be offered tutorials, some of which will take place via an online conferencing system.

 If you have particular study requirements please tell us as soon as possible, as some of our support services may take several weeks to arrange.
 Visit our Services for disabled students website for more information, including:

 Books, a set film on DVD and a dedicated website with access to a range of electronic tools, including real-time conferencing and asynchronous tools such as forums.

-You will need a headset with a microphone and earphones to take part in online tutorials, record spoken TMAs and complete speaking activities.
+You need a headset with a microphone and earphones to take part in online tutorials, record spoken TMAs and complete speaking activities.

 Please also check the Computing requirements and Assessment sections.

-Your Motive course books will refer to the following books Collins German Dictionary and Modern German Grammar: A Practical Guide; however, you could use any other dictionaries or German grammar.
+Your Motive course books refer to the following books Collins German Dictionary and Modern German Grammar: A Practical Guide; however, you could use any other dictionaries or German grammar.

 You will need a computer with internet access to study this course as it includes online activities, which you can access using a web browser.

 You can also visit the Technical requirements section for further computing information including the details of the support we provide.